meilisearch/documentation/guides/getting_started/quick_start_guide.md

 ## Add Documents

-Once the index has been created it need to be filled with [documents](/guides/main_concepts/documents.md).
-It is these documents that will be used and returned when searches are made on MeiliSearch.
+Once the index has been created, it needs to be filled with [documents](/guides/main_concepts/documents.md).
+It is these documents that will be used and returned when searches are done on MeiliSearch.

 Documents are sent to MeiliSearch in JSON format.

-The documents must have at least one field in common.
-This field contains the identifier of the document.
+To be processed by MeiliSearch, all documents need one common <glossary word="field" /> which will serve as [identifier](/guides/main_concepts/documents.md#identifier) for the document.
+The value in this field must be **unique**.

+There are [several ways to let MeiliSearch know what your document identifier](/guides/main_concepts/documents.md#identifier) is, the easiest way is to have an <glossary word="attribute" /> that contains the string `id` case-insensitively.

 Let's use an example [movies.json dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) to showcase how to add documents.